 - Do things with them: Be there for your loved one or friend.
 Offer more than just words.
 This means taking them out on a picnic or a date.
 Driving them to their counselor or psychologist’s office.
 Even accompanying them on a walk to a nearby park will help.
 Spend time with them doing certain activities that can help take their mind off of their illness for a while.
 But don’t force any of these on them.
 Instead, offer it as a suggestion and let them know that they can get back to their place of safety anytime they feel overwhelmed.
 Don’t get hurt or take it personally if they turn your offer down.
 Try again in a few days.

 - Let sufferers become independent: Ensure that the sufferer does not develop a dependence on you.
 At some point, they need to be able to sit with these difficult feelings and manage them on their own.
 That is how they can find their way to recovery.
 Let them become independent as they walk on this path to wellness.
 Just like how a child develops into a functioning independent adult with the support of a parent, offer your support in a way that they can ultimately find their own inner strength through this difficulty.

 - If you can’t help, at least don’t make it worse: As I’ve said before, going through DP can be a confusing chaotic period in someone’s life.
 Your love and support can make a difference.
 But if you are unable to help them in the ways that I’ve listed above, at least don’t make it worse for them.
 If you can’t help, at least get out their way.
 Don’t tease them, deride them, mock them or hurt them in any other way.

 I want to thank you for taking time to read this article and learning how to be more supportive.
-As always, if you’d like to talk to someone about this condition, you can reach out to me.
+With your love and support you friend or loved one can definitely heal from depersonalization and derealization disorder.

 Here’s the same content in video